 “Patients feel guilty that they aren’t eating enough and caregivers feel guilty that maybe they aren’t feeding the person enough and what is already an extraordinarily difficult time becomes even harder,” explains Teresa Zimmers, Ph.D., Associate Professor in the Department of Surgery at Indiana University School of Medicine.

 Zimmers’ expertise focuses on modeling muscle wasting in cancer and other diseases.
-She founded and directs the Center for Cachexia Research Innovation and Therapy of the Indiana University Simon Cancer Center and is the director of the interdisciplinary Center for Cachexia Research, Innovation and Therapy, part of the Midwest Cachexia Consortium.
+She founded and directs the Center for Cachexia Research Innovation and Therapy at the Indiana University Simon Cancer Center and is the director of the interdisciplinary Center for Cachexia Research, Innovation and Therapy, part of the Midwest Cachexia Consortium.
 The goal of that group is to bring together various institutions, investigators and patients in the Midwest to find answers from basic and clinical studies on how the mystery that is cachexia can best be solved.

 “Right now there is a very incomplete understanding of the biology of cancer-related cachexia, but compared to where we were just a few years ago, there have been some important findings that ultimately will hopefully help patients,” says Zimmers.